 I’ve never put much stock in detox diets or cleansing juice fasts, but I found myself googling “detoxifying foods” the other day.
-I patted myself on the back when I saw the list: greens, alliums, citrus, olive oil, cruciferous vegetables, beets, whole grains, etc. It was like skimming a list of all my favorite ingredients!
+I patted myself on the back when I saw the list: greens, alliums (onions and garlic), citrus, olive oil, cruciferous vegetables (hey broccoli), beets, whole grains, etc. It was like skimming a list of all my favorite ingredients!
 Whole foods really are the best medicine.

 - ⅓ cup roughly chopped sun-dried tomatoes*